Eat in Hong Kong like a MasterChef

 Sister Wah Beef Brisket

 This second-generation, Michelin Bib Gourmand-recognised beef brisket noodle shop is no secret, as indicated by the queue that can snake down the road.
 The glass-fronted corner shop is small and steamy, with plastic stools crammed around a handful of low tables.
 Indicate your noodle preference and choose between beef brisket, tripe, tendon or a combination of all three in your broth.
 A head’s up: the real winner here is the gelatinous, melt-in-the-mouth tendon.
-There’s a better, less famous beef brisket noodle soup shop just up the road.
-Keep scrolling down to Eight Treasures.
+There’s a better, less-famous beef brisket noodle soup shop just up the road.
+Keep scrolling down to Eight Treasures for more information.

 13 Electric Road, Causeway Bay, Hong Kong, instagram.com/sisterwah

-MasterChef moment: Andy and the crew bringing their own beers from a convenience store up the road.
+MasterChef moment: Andy and crew bringing their own beers from a nearby convenience store.

 Trusty Congee King